 30 – Bob Dylan receives France’s highest cultural honour, Commandeur dans l’Ordre des Arts et des Lettres.

-31 – After 14 years of negotiation, the first McDonalds restaurant opens in Russia.
+31 – After 14 years of negotiation, the first McDonalds restaurant opens in Russia, serving 30,000 people on opening day.
 Situated in Pushkin Square, Moscow, it is also the biggest (and soon the busiest) McDonalds in the world.

 06 – After sustaining injuries when crashing his Harley Davidson into a car, singer Billy Idol undergoes surgery in Los Angeles.